TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 We train the student model on all 3.3M image-text pairs we collected (@vl_dataset_summary) for 7 epochs, using a batch size of 256.
 We do not train for longer, as (1) we want to keep the training time manageable, and (2) we use a lot of pretrained components, which need less training time to converge.
-As done in prior experiments, we use the AdamW optimizer @adamW, and use a learning rate of $1e^-4$.
+As done in prior experiments, we use the AdamW optimizer @adamW and a learning rate of 1e-4.
 After every epoch, we validate the model on CLIP's zero-shot image classification approach, introduced in @clip_zero_shot_section, and select the best model based on the achieved accuracy.
 The representations for the zero-shot classification are generated by the shared encoder of the student model, which we define as $bold(h)'''_(v, K)$ and $bold(h)'''_(w, K)$.
 The classification is performed on the validation set of ImageNet-1K @imagenet.
 At this point it is important to note that the accuracy we report with CLIP zero-shot classification is actually not zero-shot.
 This is because the teacher model is trained supervised on ImageNet-1K, and the student model is trained using the teacher's probability distribution over the ImageNet-1K classes.
-Our student model therefore learns the ImageNet-1K classes directly, even though we do not train on ImageNet-1K directly.
+Our student model therefore learns the ImageNet-1K classes even though we do not train on ImageNet-1K directly.
 However, the accuracy we achieve still gives us a good indication of the quality of the student model's representations.

 As mentioned before, we tokenize the text using the uncased BERT tokenizer.
 Again, uncased means that all text is lowercased before tokenization.
-Inspired by BEiT-3, weset the maximum text length, the length of the captions, to 64 tokens @beit3, truncate longer captions and pad shorter captions.
+Inspired by BEiT-3, we set the maximum text length, the length of the captions, to 64 tokens @beit3, truncate longer captions and pad shorter captions.
 This reduces the time required for a forward pass of the text encoder, and the captions of the data we collect are on average not larger than
 15 tokens anyway (see @vl_dataset_summary).

 For image augmentation, we use the same techniques as in the unimodal image KD experiment (@unimodal_kd_data2vec2_distillation).
 However, we make one important distinction in the size of the random crop: As seen in @distil_data2vec2_hyperparameters, the range of the random crop size is between 0.08 and 1.0 of the original image size.
-The lower bound is quite small, but because student and teacher receive the same crop, even if it is very small, the student can still learn the teacher's representation for a small part of an image, generated by the crop.
+The lower bound is quite small, but because student and teacher receive the same crop, even if it is very small, the student can still learn the teacher's representation for a small part of the image.
 However, this gets problematic with image text pairs.
 If the crop is very small, then important semantic information of the image might be lost, which is still present in the text.
 Therefore, the resulting probability distribution of the teacher for that small crop might not be representative of the image's high-level content, which is described by the text.
 This could result in the student predicting a probability distribution that is